Taitava/obsidian-shellcommands-documentation/Output handling/Output channel - Open a file.md

  - "Open a file"
  - "Open file"
 ---
-# Output channel: Open a file defined in the output
+# Output channel: Open a file
 This output channel expects that the output of a shell command is a file name or path in the Obsidian vault.
 The file will be opened in Obsidian.

 **This output channel is not available for `stderr`**, because error messages can be unpredictable.